 If you know you are going to miss a laboratory session ahead of time, then it is in your best interests to report the absence before the session takes place, ideally before the start of that week of laboratory activities.
 The laboratory coordinator will determine if the reason is valid or not.
-Subject to the implications of COVID (or other factors), students with valid reasons that are appropriately reported in a timely manner to the Laboratory Coordinator are normally required to make up the laboratory sessions.
-Valid absences can only be made up during week of the corresponding experiment, and by prior arrangement with the Laboratory Coordinator.
-During W23, no absences can be made up after the experiment has completed for the week.
-In the event that it is not possible to reschedule an alternate laboratory session, then an "excused absence" will be awarded.
-An excused absence means that that student is automatically excused from all components of the experiment (though they are still responsible for the content).
-Each student is normally allowed one laboratory make up opportunity per semester (except where prearranged special permission has been granted).
+During W25, we are unable to arrange make-up sessions for missed laboratory work, Students need to report their absence to be considered for an "excused absence".
+An excused absence means that that student is automatically excused from all components of the experiment (though they are still responsible for the content of assessments).
+Each student is normally allowed a maximum of two excused absences per semester (additional absences will normally be zeros).
 Students with non-valid reasons are expected to perform the experiment during their scheduled laboratory time and those that don't will get a zero for the experiment (an "unexcused" absence).
 If you don't perform the experiment, then you can't submit any of the laboratory components that are based on the in laboratory work for grading (e.g. report).
+The implications of the "excused absence" are described on the current Chem 353 course outline.
+Note that because laboratory work and laboratory principles can be tested on examinations, you need to make sure you familiarize yourself with the details of any missed experimental work.
+It may also mean that in the future you need to "fill in the gaps"!

 The Chem 351/353 laboratory activities are based a series of experiments that gradually introduce fundamental laboratory techniques that will likely be used again in future experiments.
 Therefore, missing laboratory work and hence the opportunity to acquire the skill, may make it more challenging to complete some of the later experiments.
-This is why we are doing what we can to facilitate make up laboratory sessions.